Science & Research

-The scientific trial of non-lethal SMART drumlines is expected to run for at least 12 months in the Gracetown area, commencing as soon as possible.
-Consistent with the New South Wales trial, the intent of the Western Australian trial is not to kill sharks, but to catch, tag, relocate and release white sharks one kilometre from shore.
+The trial is expected to run for at least 12 months, commencing as soon as possible.
+The intent of the trial is not to kill sharks, but to catch, tag, relocate and release white sharks one kilometre from shore.

-Where possible the Gracetown trial will be consistent with the trial conducted in New South Wales, to allow information from the two trials to be compared.
+Where possible, the Gracetown trial will be consistent with that conducted in New South Wales, to allow information from the two trials to be compared.

 At the conclusion of the trial the Chief Scientist, Professor Peter Klinken AC, will undertake an independent assessment on the effectiveness of SMART drumlines in reducing shark attacks.
 The Chief Scientist’s report will assist Government in making a science-based assessment of the potential application of SMART drumlines in Western Australia.

 As part of the consultation process, the community was also able to review potential locations for the new satellite-linked acoustic receivers.
 Three receivers will now be deployed, two outside Cowaramup Bay and one at Lefthanders surfing spot, providing ocean users and land managers with near real-time alerts through the Shark Monitoring Network when tagged sharks are detected.

 Click here to visit our online mapping tool which displays the location of the non-lethal SMART drumline trial and new satellite-linked acoustic receivers.
 The map is best viewed on a desktop environment.
 If you choose to use a mobile device to review the information, don’t forget to click on the blue and white ‘i’ icon for additional information.

 FREQUENTLY ASKED QUESTIONS